First Nations communities lose the most during climate change but often have the most insight on how to respond.

 First, indigenous community leaders must be included at all levels of decision making.
 In instances where their perspectives inform broader policy, people have benefitted from the diversity of perspectives.
 This doesn’t only refer to broad government policies.
 It also includes the approach that community-based nonprofits as well as charity organizations take to environmental restoration.

 There is a strong connection between protecting human rights and preserving the ability of people to protect the Earth.
 Our partners in Thailand have shown us how the lack of citizenship for many of the ethnic minorities in our program has hindered their ability to care for the land.
 Without citizenship rights, they have not had fair and easy access to the forest.
 These are the spaces they rely on and seek to protect.
 This element of human rights has become a unique part of our program in that particular area.

 We can promote and enhance indigenous land management through a mix of sustainable practices.

-We believe in practices that apply local knowledge, safeguard rich cultural traditions, and building resilence against climate change.
-Techniques like fire management, pastoral traditions for raising livestock, agroforestry systems, and shifting swidden cultivation are all pieces of knowledge that can be shared from an approach that isn’t top-down.
+We believe in practices that apply local knowledge, safeguard rich cultural traditions, and building resilience against climate change.
+Techniques like fire management, pastoral traditions for raising livestock, agroforestry systems, and shifting cultivation (or swidden agriculture) are all pieces of knowledge that can be shared from an approach that isn’t top-down.

 Our work has repeatedly shown us that climate change affects these populations most severely.
 This is in spite of the fact that they often contribute to its causes the least.
 Their land based livelihoods and exclusion from many unsustainable industries has led to their disproportionate vulnerability.
 Indigenous peoples’ experiences are at the crux of environmental injustice.
 There is no way to reach our vision of abundance, purpose, and love for all creation without their empowerment.